 were over the Baring crisis, but I’m guessing that a staff writer at The Times never got his Guinness share

-be the most detailed analysis of the events leading up to and during the1890 Baring Crisis so far written.
+“Same Old Game!”, is the most detailed analysis of the 1890 Baring Crisis so far published.

 *Punch Magazine has been digitized by Project Guttenberg so is now readily